top of page

 Email: qinyic@mit.edu

-I am a fourth-year PhD student in the Operations Research Center (ORC) at MIT, where I am advised by Prof. Negin Golrezaei.
+I am a final-year PhD student in the Operations Research Center (ORC) at MIT, where I am advised by Prof. Negin Golrezaei.
 My research centers on designing ML and optimization algorithms tailored for operations of digital marketplaces, including online advertising, recommender systems, revenue and inventory management.
-My research interests span multi-armed bandits and RL, game and auction theory, data-driven optimization and AI/ML fairness.
+My research interests span multi-armed bandits and RL, fair and responsible AI, data-driven optimization and game and auction theory.

 Prior to MIT, I received my B.S. in Applied Mathematics with a specialization in computing from UCLA in 2020.
-In summer of 2023, I interned at eBay Search & Monetization Team as an applied researcher intern.
+In summers of 2023 and 2024, I worked as a applied researcher/MLE intern at eBay and Pinterest respectively.

 Fair Assortment Planning